Tuesday, June 08, 2010

 That sense of self-parody makes the rest of Reynolds' macho malarky bearable, if not ingratiating.
 And he does have a certain redeeming social value.
 Stardom, for example, never interrupted his friendship with the old Southern buddies he keeps casting in his TV shows and pictures.
 He just staged a fund-raising benefit and personally kicked in $50,000 to alma mater Florida State U. (where he dropped out in his sophomore year).
 He has set up his parents in his lush 180-acre Florida ranch that once belonged to Al Capone.
 He is on best of terms with his ex-wife, Judy (Laugh-In) Carne.
 And finally, Burt is, in his fashion, affectingly loyal to his new old lady—19 years older—Dinah Shore.
 (People 10/28/74)

-I've been looking all over youtube for the footage of their graceful reunion on the Dinah Shore show a few years after they'd split up.
-I remember seeing it on TV with my mom and being moved by the sincerity with which Burt, the alleged womanizing macho brawler, professed not only love and loyalty but admiration, trust, and everlasting friendship to this woman 19 years his senior.
-Both are professional enough that they don't actually cry; they just talk openly, hesitantly but proudly, and hold hands, and it's so intimate and nice and slightly tacky in the 70s tradition, right there on live television, that you felt connected to them, concerned for all the strikes against them, their age and differing fan bases particularly, and the fickleness of changing styles and how relentlessly each had to adapt to keep their finger on the pulse public, and your faith in love as a uniting force in a fractured world was renewed.
+I've been looking all over youtube for the footage of their graceful reunion on the Dinah Shore Show a few years after they'd split up.
+I remember seeing it on TV with my mom one afternoon after school and being moved by the sincerity with which Burt--the alleged womanizing macho brawler--professed not only love and loyalty but admiration, trust, and everlasting friendship to this woman who then and now looked a lot like my mom.
+Both Burt and Dinah are professional enough that they don't actually cry on the show, they just talk openly, hesitantly but proudly, and hold hands, and it's so intimate and nice and slightly tacky in the 70s tradition, right there on live television, with other guests gathered around on both sides of them, that it's one of the truest moments ever I witnessed.
+Even then, as a child, from the TV distance, I felt connected to their love and its loss, concerned for all the strikes against them: their age and differing fan bases, the fickleness of changing styles and how relentlessly each had to adapt to keep their finger on the pulse public, and seeing them pull it off with such grace my faith in love as a uniting force in a fractured world was renewed.
+After it was over, I resumed trying to throw myself downstairs to get out of soccer practice with renewed vigor.

 KING: Then "Deliverance" of course made you, right?